-Sofa jammed on Bournemouth man's stairs as delivery men "walk away"
+Sofa jammed on Bournemouth man's stairs as delivery men 'walk away'

 - Published

-A new homeowner said his staircase and walls have been "trashed" after delivery men left a sofa jammed on the stairs.
+A new homeowner said his staircase and walls had been "trashed" after delivery men left a sofa jammed on the stairs.

-Luke Ansell ordered the sofa, costing more than £2,000, from online retailer designersofasforyou.co.uk after moving in to a brand new house in Bournemouth.
+Luke Ansell ordered the sofa, costing more than £2,000, from online retailer designersofas4u.co.uk after moving in to a brand new house in Bournemouth.

 He said the sofa company's delivery men got it wedged but left saying they had no time to rectify it.